SquareSR/alternative-red-routes/Race-Route/README.md

 - 10 ATK @L6
     - TW x3 + spam Tackle [1-7 HP: Potion]

 > L8 Squirtle Stats
-> HP: 25-27
+> Check Defense & Special
-> ATK 12-15
+>
 > DEF: 15-17
 > SPD: 11-14
 > SPC: 13-15
 >
-> Note DEF: 15, 16, 17
+> DEF is 15 or 16 or 17
-> Note 13 SPC --> Bad SPC
+> 13 SPC --> Bad SPC

-If you were PSN'd, menu right away:
+If you were PSN'd Menu:
 - Swap Nido and Squirtle
 - 1-15 HP: Potion
 - Antidote

-Optional 58/60 Backup Pidgey if bad SPC:
+If Bad 13 SPC - Do 58/60 Backup Pidgey Manip:
-- Menu with Weedle Guy on edge of screen.
+- Walk up and menu with Weedle Guy just on screen.
 - Hold a Palette Swap into standard intro.
-- There are 4 A Presses.
+- There are 4 A Presses (2 in House, 2 in Route 2).
 <img src="https://i.imgur.com/fg8s3lj.png">

 ## Pewter City

-Shopping:
+Pewter Mart:
 - 7 Potions

-If not PSN'd, menu in Brock's Gym:
+If you were not PSN'd, Menu in Brock's Gym:
 - Swap Nido and Squirtle
 - 1-15 HP: Potion
 - Toss Antidote
 - [Save if you have bad Special and no bird]

-> Use your Defense stat @L8 to decide when to Potion
+> Use your Defense stat @L8 to decide when to Potion in fight
 > if you don't check, then assume 15 DEF @ L8

 **Brock:**